edgedb/easy-edgedb/README.md

 There is no good news for our heroes this chapter:

-> Dracula continues to break into Lucy's room every time people don't follow Van Helsing's instructions.
+> Dracula continues to break into Lucy's room every time people don't listen to Van Helsing.
 Dracula always turns into a cloud to sneak in, drinks her blood and sneaks away before morning.
+Lucy is getting so weak that it's a surprise that she's still alive.
 Meanwhile, Renfield breaks out of his cell and attacks Dr. Seward with a knife.
-He cuts him with it, and the moment he sees the blood he stops attacking and tries to drink it.
-Dr. Seward's men take Renfield away and Dr. Seward is left confused and trying to understand him.
+He cuts him with it, and the moment he sees Dr. Seward's blood he stops and tries to drink it.
+The asylum security men take Renfield away and Dr. Seward is left confused and trying to understand him.
 He thinks there is a connection between him and the other events.
 That night, a wolf controlled by Dracula breaks the windows of Lucy's room and Dracula is able to get in again...

-But there is good news for us, because we are going to keep learning about function overloading and Cartesian products.
+But there is good news for us, because we are going to keep learning about Cartesian products, plus how to overload a function.

 ## Overloading functions

-Last chapter, we used the `fight()` function for some characters, but most only have `{}` for the `strength` property - that's why the Innkeeper defeated Dracula, which is certainly not what would really happen.
+Last chapter, we used the `fight()` function for some characters, but most only have `{}` for the `strength` property.
+That's why the Innkeeper defeated Dracula, which is obviously not what would really happen.

-Jonathan Harker is actually quite strong (for a human), and has a strength of 5.
+Jonathan Harker is just a human but is still quite strong.
+We'll give him a strength of 5.
 We'll treat that as the maximum strength for a human, except Renfield who is a bit unique.
 Every other human should have a strength between 1 and 5.
 EdgeDB has a random function called `std::rand()` that gives a `float64` in between 0.0 and 1.0.
 There is another function called `round()` that rounds numbers, so we'll use that too, and finally cast it to an '<int16>'.
 Our input looks like this:

 ```
 SELECT <int16>round((random() * 5));
 ```

 So now we'll use this to update our Person types and give them all a random strength.